 Covenant Health dedicates resources to improve the health and quality of life for the communities it serves, with special emphasis on the needs of the economically poor and vulnerable.
-During 2019, the six-hospital region provided \$75 million in Community Benefit in response to unmet needs and to improve the health and well-being of those served in the West Texas and Eastern New Mexico region.
-Due to the expansive geographic nature of the region and limited access to health care, the region served by Covenant Health includes 21 counties.
-For the purposes of the CHNA, we focus on the counties where we provide direct community outreach service: Lubbock, Hockley, and Hale.
+During 2021, the six-hospital region provided \$91 million in Community Benefit in response to unmet needs and to improve the health and well-being of those served in the West Texas and Eastern New Mexico region.